 My other client just moved here from Seattle and brought along a beloved collection of Asian art and artifacts that have been passed down through her family generations.
 Her furniture, however, is more transitional and not Asian, such as her Ethan Allen sectional sofa.
 So to create a balanced space where the homeowner’s Asian pieces could shine, we chose a neutral yet warm color scheme.
 Floors for the main living area were darkened from light maple to a rich brown, and grasscloth wallpaper was hung on most walls to give a textural accent.
 Light wall colors allow the distinctive statues and large Buddhas to take center stage without being overwhelming since the background is so simple.
 I liken it to a spa feel – striking, but in a livable way that complements the art.

 I’ll admit when we began both of these projects I was concerned about how we could integrate Asian pieces into rooms that lent themselves to other styles.
 But as we moved forward, I saw again how the right combination not only makes an eclectic style “work,” but it gives the homeowner a strikingly unique space.
-I love these rooms and how they turned out, as do the clients.
+I love these Asian style rooms and how they turned out, as do the clients.

 If we can help you integrate Asian influences into your design – or with any of your interior design needs in San Diego – please contact us.